anelson/linux_devbox/README.md

     * For the XPS 13 add some options to configure the Intel graphics: `i915 enable_guc_loading=-1 enable_guc_submission=-1`
     * NB: Based on [this patch](https://patchwork.freedesktop.org/patch/191386/) it appears use of `enable_rc6` is unwise so it's removed from the options listed abjove
   * Add `keyboard`, `encrypt`, and `lvm2` HOOKS to `/etc/mkinitcpio.conf`.
 Be advised order is important.
-NOTE: technically Ansible will do this for you as part of the setup process
+NOTE: technically Ansible will do this for you as part of the setup process, but you need to do `encrypt` and `lvm2` here in order for the system to be able to boot, so you may as well do `keyboard` as well while you're in here, and if you're on an XPS system see the line below for some additional modules you should add at the same time.
   * For XPS systems: Add `nvme i915 intel_agp` MODULES to `/etc/mkinitcpio.conf`.
 NOTE: technically Ansible will do this for you as part of the setup process
   * Regenerate the `initramfs` with `mkinitcpio -p linux`